 Some of the best vacations are all about living in the moment and taking it easy.
 If that’s your style, the Ferries & Farms Road Trip is your perfect getaway.

 3-4 days, 180 km (112 mi.)

 Equally stunning in summer and fall, this is a leisurely journey for those who long for small-town charm, farm-to-table flavours, and local arts & culture.
-Hit the road and escape from the daily routine to something completely out of the ordinary, where rolling green hills inspire tranquillity and the river decides your next memorable moment.
+Hit the road and escape from the daily routine to something completely out of the ordinary, where rolling hills inspire tranquillity and the river decides your next memorable moment.
 Because sometimes, the journey IS the destination.

 Happening this fall on the

 - Atlantic Balloon Fiesta, Sussex (Sept.
 9-11)

 - Yip Cider live music shows (weekends)

 - Biketoberfest at Poley Mountain Bike Park, Sussex (Oct.
 1)

 - Fall Foliage Bus Tour, Sussex and area (Oct.
 1)

 - Bates Family Orchard U-Pick & Corn Maze Opening Weekend, Long Point (Oct.
 1-2)